-How to tackle Rising Patient Balances
+How to Tackle Rising Patient Balances

 Patient outstanding balances are on the rise.
 Patient A/R is at it’s highest ever.
 I am not talking about self-pay patients.
 Sometimes self-pay patients can be good at paying.